 The base for these bars is dates – the natural sweetener supah powah.
-Then we add almonds, oats, peanut butter and honey (or maple syrup) and mix it all together!
+Then we add almonds, oats, peanut butter, and maple syrup (or honey or agave) and mix it all together!

 That’s it.
 Just 5 ingredients, no baking involved (unless you want to toast the oats and almonds) and they’ll keep in the freezer for-ever (that is, if you can resist them for that long).